rominalodolo/JAVA1/HeadFirst_JasDeployment/ReadMe.md

 >> O'Reilly

-## This section is focused on Chapter 17 of this book - Package, Jars and Deployment: Release Your Code
+## This section is focused on Chapter 17 of this book - Package, Jars and Deployment

 ## Release Your code
 - wrote code
 - tested code
 - refined code

 now to...
 - organize, package, deploy